 The role of a paralegal requires a person to wear many hats.
 At any given moment, a paralegal may act as a secretary and then go straight into wearing the hat of a researcher or data collector.
 The paralegal plays a vital role in the success of the law firm he or she works for.
-The work performed by paralegals is delegated to them from a lawyer.
+The work performed by paralegals is delegated to them by a lawyer.
 Some of the most common tasks handled by paralegals include filing paperwork, preparing contracts, conducting legal research, making sure all files are organized, and drafting documents.
-For those wanting to become a paralegal, it’s comforting to know that this position is found in just about any type of organization.
+For those wanting to become paralegals, it’s comforting to know that this position is found in just about any type of organization.

 Here’s a closer look at the role of a paralegal and how to become one.

 How Big of a Role Does a Paralegal Play in the Court System?

 Even a simple case handled by a lawyer can be time-consuming.
 When the lawyer has more than one case, things start to get very hectic in and out of the office.
 With a paralegal in the corner, lawyers can rest easy knowing that someone is making sure all case-related tasks are being handled.
 The paralegal will sometimes help an attorney during a trial, keep case-related data in a computer database, research laws and legal articles, write reports for trials, investigate facts of a case, and so much more.

 The research and findings that a paralegal makes will often have a large influence on the outcome of a court case.
 Think about it.
 The lawyer doesn’t perform any research on a case because he’s too busy appearing in court.
 Back at the office, the paralegal is making phone calls to investigate cases and performing research to ensure the case achieves the most favorable outcome.
 Because of this, paralegals play a crucial role in the court system.